 4. Junko Chihira

-Suppose you are a tourist in Japan and want some answers from the local tourist information center.
-Chances are that your queries could be answered by Junko Chihira, a humanoid robot working in Aqua City Odaiba, a shopping center on Tokyo’s waterfront.
+Suppose you are a tourist in Japan and want some answers from the local tourist information centre.
+Chances are that your queries could be answered by Junko Chihira, a humanoid robot working in Aqua City Odaiba, a shopping centre on Tokyo’s waterfront.
 She is a humanoid robot developed by Toshiba using the technology created by Hiroshi Ishiguro, a robotics researcher at Osaka.
 Junko Chihira has incredible interaction skills and a wide range of facial expressions.
 She can also greet tourists in Japanese, English, and Chinese which makes communication much easier.
 Junko is also programmed with sign language to help hearing-impaired tourists.

 Toshiba has used various advancements in Artificial Intelligence to create Junko Chihira.
 She is embedded with speech synthesis technology and natural language processing which means she can understand and answer tourist questions correctly.
-Junko Chihira also has an advanced version, Kanae Chihira, which can be can be programmed to speak any language.
+Junko Chihira also has an advanced version, Kanae Chihira, which can be programmed to speak any language.
 Kanae Chihira has much smoother movements and intelligence capabilities as she was developed specifically for the tourism and travel industry.